 Regional Campus Partnerships

-Madison College's regional campuses are thriving education centers deeply integrated with the community that surrounds them.
-Valued partnerships between MATC and local businesses benefit students and the community.
+Madison College's regional campuses are thriving education centers deeply integrated with their surrounding communities.
+Partnerships between MATC and local businesses benefit students and the community.

 Contact us if your business is interested in a partnership with Madison College.

-Students studying about wind and renewable energy get practical experience using the 155-foot-high, 100-kilowatt wind turbine at the Fort Atkinson campus.
-Energy created from these turbines produces 80% of the campus's electrical needs, saving at least $15,000 per year.
+Students studying wind and renewable energy get practical experience using the 155-foot-high, 100-kilowatt wind turbine at the Fort Atkinson campus.
+These turbines provide energy for 80% of the campus's electrical needs, saving at least $15,000 per year.

-Welding and machine fabrication students at Fort Atkinson also work with local businesses, and nursing students learn techniques in a health simulation center before joining nursing staff at area hospitals and clinics.
+Welding and machine fabrication students at Fort Atkinson also work with local businesses.
+Nursing students gain skills in a health simulation center before joining nursing staff at area hospitals and clinics.

-Students in Reedsburg created a 3,500-square-foot "hoop house," a greenhouse distinguished by its round shape where continuing education students learn about growing food and flowers.
+Reedsburg students created a 3,500-square-foot "hoop house" – a rounded greenhouse where continuing education students learn about growing food and flowers.

 About half of the students at Madison College's Watertown campus are in career-focused or continuing education classes.
-Many are able to maintain local jobs in areas like health care, business and renewable energy while going to school.
+Many also work in health care, business and renewable energy while going to school.
 Our hospital simulation and manufacturing labs provide solid job training to these motivated students.